wang-zhenqi/python3-tutorial-udemy/README.md

 Python 2 is so much different from python 3, so before writing the program, choose a proper version.

-For practicing, we can choose the **second latest version**, because it is stable and contains enough new features.
+For practice, we can choose the **second latest version**, because it is stable and contains enough new features.

 We can install plenty of versions of python on the same machine.
 It is common that we use a different version for a different program.
 That's why we need a run-time version manager.
 Usually, `pipenv` is a good choice, it provides a virtual run-time environment for a specific program so that the program can be isolated from others.